bluz71/vim-nightfly-colors/README.md

 Statusline
 ----------

-- The _nightfly_ color scheme supports
+- The _nightfly_ colorscheme supports
   [lightline](https://github.com/itchyny/lightline.vim).
 To enable the _nightfly_ lightline colorscheme please add the following to your initialization file: